BV-BRC/BV-BRC-Docs/docroot/user_guides/data/data_types/specialty_genes.rst

 Specialty Genes
 ===============

-Specialty Genes refers to genes that are of particular interest to infectious disease researchers, such as virulence factors, antibiotic resistance genes, drug targets, and human homologs.
-For each class, reference genes are collected from reputed external databases or manually curated by the PATRIC team and then mapped to their homologs based on sequence similarity using BLASTP.
+Specialty Genes refers to bacterial genes that are of particular interest to infectious disease researchers, such as virulence factors, antibiotic resistance genes, drug targets, and human homologs.
+For each class, reference genes are collected from reputed external databases or manually curated by the BV-BRC team and then mapped to their homologs based on sequence similarity using BLASTP.

 We also provide a data summary targeted specifically to `Antimicrobial Resistance (AMR) <./antimicrobial_resistance.html>`_.